How can we address the philosophical crisis

 of our global society?

-Lastly, we will look to phenomenology as a potential guide to creating such a middle ground.
-Modern phenomenology is a science of first-person conscious experience, and is used in conjunction with contemporary physical and social sciences.
-It is a tool of knowledge and understanding that is used to build a common language among peoples and communities with significantly different worldviews.
-Using this method, even the most scientifically minded people might be able to learn something from religious and spiritually minded people, and vice versa.
-The most reasonable and evidence-based features of the various worldviews can then be brought together to construct a more enlightened worldview.
+It appears at the outset that the aforementioned “space between” is important to our work.
+Delving into this area, we will focus on innovations in communication.
+We will research and write about potential new frameworks for productive discussions or ways of speaking that are conducive to good dialogue and agreement.
+Perhaps a new “public discourse vocabulary” will emerge out of this.
+Using methods derived from phenomenology, for example, could help in this way so that even the most scientifically minded people might be able to learn something from religious and spiritually minded people, and vice versa.
+As a result of this work, our hope is that the most reasonable and evidence-based features of the various worldviews can then be brought together to construct a more enlightened worldview.
 We hope that such a construct will serve as a bridge between people and lead to more social understanding and political harmony.

 3. Final Application

 What can you expect to see from all this work?
 Our discoveries will take the form of blog posts, public discussions, podcasts and the publication of the book Seeking a More Enlightened Worldview (work on Volume 1 is now taking place).
 In the meantime, If you would like to be involved in any phase of this work, please reach out to us at email@example.com.